Montana Medical Care Savings Accounts (MSAs) for the 2022–2023 Tax Years

 What happens if I have children who live in Montana and others who live out of state?

 Example 15: Phyllis had an MSA balance of $24,000 when she died.
-She placed a POD on the account designating the $24,000 to be divided among her to four children.
+She had placed a POD on the account designating the $24,000 to be divided among her to four children.
 Only one daughter lives in Montana.
 Shelia will receive ¼ ($6,000) as an MSA.
-The remaining $18,000 is subject to income taxes on Phyllis final income tax return.
+The remaining $18,000 is subject to Montana income taxes on Phyllis’s final income tax return.
 Phyllis’s income was $50,000.
-To that amount is added the $18,000 passing to her out of state children.
-Phyllis’s estate would pay an additional $1,242 Montana income tax for the MSA amount that passes to the three out of state children.
+To that amount is added the $18,000 passing to her out-of-state children.
+Phyllis’s estate would pay an additional $1,215 Montana income tax for the MSA amount that passes to the three out of state children.

 What happens to my MSA if I don’t designate a POD or TOD Beneficiary?